DaoD/KPN/readme.md

 - Pytorch 1.3.1 (with GPU support)<br>

 ## Usage
+- Download the data from the [link]()
+- Unzip the data
+- python3 runModel.py

 ## Citations
 If you use the code and datasets, please cite the following paper: